Add-ons

 ROOK processes each document asynchronously through an extraction, normalization, and validation pipeline.
 Once processing is complete, the results are automatically delivered to the Data Webhook configured for your integration.

-Lab Data is designed to simplify the integration of clinical laboratory data into digital applications without requiring you to build your own document processing infrastructure.
+Lab Data simplifies the integration of clinical laboratory data into digital applications without requiring you to build your own document processing infrastructure.

 What does Lab Data do?